RyanFrantz/ryanfrantz.github.io/_posts/2019-04-25-failure-is-familiar-safety-is-surprising.md

 Success need not be surprising.
 The more we study how our systems behave, the more safe they become.
 (Flesh this out).

+> Have i mentioned anything about conflicting goals such as keeping the site up versus shipping new features?

+> HAVE to mention that what makes things work "right" is invisible and that this is a double whammy (doubly true) for software because the work that goes into creating code is a largely invisible process.

 ## Footnotes